kobinabrandon/kobinabrandon/README.md

 ### Private Projects
 My private repositories generally revolve around code that I intend to monetise.
 One of these is my most ambitious project to date, and I'm hoping that I'll make enough from it to support the costs of hosting.
-It will require me to write a lot of code that extends well beyond machine learning.
+It will require me to write code in both Python and Go, and do some heavy web-development with HTMX.
+The completion of this project is currently my primary focus.

 ### Other Interests
 - Beyond my personal professional goals, I would like to somehow apply my skills to contribute in some small way to the technological and economic advancement of my fellow Africans.